Integral Artin motives I: Smooth objects and the ordinary t-structure

 Another consequence of \Cref{permutation resolution 2} is the following statement. \begin{proposition} Let $S$ be a scheme and let $R$ be a regular ring. \begin{enumerate} \item The smallest subcategory of $\Shv_{\lis}(S,R)$ which contains the sheaves of the form $R_S(X)$ with $X$ finite and étale over $S$ and is closed under finite colimits, extensions and retracts is the subcategory $\Shv_{\lis}^{\leqslant 0}(S,R)$ of t-non-positive objects of the ordinary t-structure on $\Shv_{\lis}(S,R)$. \item The ordinary t-structure on the stable category $\Shv_{\In\lis}(S,R)$ is generated by the sheaves of the form $R_S(X)$ with $X$ finite and étale over $S$. \end{enumerate} \end{proposition} \begin{proof} By dévissage, the first assertion follows from \Cref{permutation resolution 2}.

 Let $M$ be a t-non-positive Ind-lisse étale sheaf.
 Write $M$ as a filtered colimit of lisse étale sheaves $M_i$.
 Since the ordinary t-structure is compatible with filtered colimits, we have

-Using the first assertion, each sheaf $\tau_{\leqslant 0}(M_i)$ belongs to the smallest subcategory of $\Shv_{\In\lis}(S,R)$ which contains the sheaves of the form $R_S(X)$ with $X$ finite and étale over $S$ and is closed under small colimits and extensions.
+Using the first assertion, each sheaf $\tau_{\leqslant 0}(M_i)$ belongs to the smallest subcategory of the stable category $\Shv_{\In\lis}(S,R)$ which contains the sheaves of the form $R_S(X)$ with $X$ finite and étale over $S$ and is closed under small colimits and extensions.
 Therefore, so does the sheaf $M$.
 This finishes the proof. \end{proof}

 \begin{proposition} Let $S$ be a scheme and let $R$ be a regular ring.
 Then, with the notations of \Cref{p-loc}, the canonical functor is an equivalence. \end{proposition} \begin{proof} The proof is the same as the proof of \Cref{p-loc cons 1}. \end{proof}